Zokka-Dev/zokka-compiler/README.md

 dependencies or packages that are in the `elm` or `elm-explorations` GitHub organizations that is not feasible.

-Zelm lets you instead override dependencies.
-So for example if you depend on `elm/core` version `1.0.5`, but would like to incorporate the bug fix in https://github.com/elm/core/pull/1092, you can add `zelm-package-overrides` to your `elm.json` and run `zelm make`.
+Zokka lets you instead override dependencies.
+So for example if you depend on `elm/core` version `1.0.5`, but would like to incorporate the bug fix in https://github.com/elm/core/pull/1092, you can add `zokka-package-overrides` to your `elm.json` and run `zokka make`.

 ```
 {